 A glass panel in the stone floor that enables you too see to the level below.
 And old Tuscan doors, saved, and now sculptures in their own right.

 Gabriella's bed and breakfast studio apartment is located on the ground floor of her three different levels, adjacent to the old city's main entrance gateway.
 Her home is on the level above, and the larger apartment she has also restored is on the top floor.

 The B&B has its own arched front door, an open-plan kitchenette and dining area, sofa, double bed, and en-suite bathroom.

 Perfect for two planning a romantic Tuscany break or getaway together.

-If you need an extra bed for your child, it can be provided.
-And with the kitchen mum can cook-up something when they need it too.
+An extra bed for a child can be provided.
+And with the kitchen, mum can cook-up something when needed.
 You won't have to eat out every day if you don't want to.

 The bathroom is small, but stylishly fitted-out.

 A lovely breakfast is included in the price.
 Which can be laid out in the morning sun in Gabriella's garden if you would like to drink your coffee watching the swallows swoop over the rooftops.
 And who wouldn't :)